 Review the program start dates listed on your I-20/DS-2019 and make sure to check for any program specific orientation dates that you may be required to attend before purchasing your tickets.
 Remember that the federal regulations allow F-1 students and J-1 exchange visitors to enter the US no earlier than 30 days prior to the program start date on the I-20 or DS-2019.
 Keep this in mind when scheduling your flights.

-Once you have booked your tickets, complete the Pre-Arrival Form to inform of us your arrival plans.
-ISSS will offer free/reduced airport pickup during select times.
+Once you have booked your tickets, complete the Pre-Arrival Form to inform the university of your arrival plans.

 Step 4: Confirm Your Housing Arrangements